 Grieving the death of someone does not have a timetable.
 Mourning a loss may take weeks, months, or even years.
 For many individuals, the death of their loved one is carried with them throughout their lives.
 Although there is no "cure" for grief, here are several ways to help you cope with your loss:

-Helping a friend or relative suffering the same loss may bring a feeling of closeness with that person.
+- CONNECTING - Helping a friend or relative suffering the same loss may bring a feeling of closeness to that person.

-For a while, it will seem that much of life is without meaning.
+- GOALS - For a while, it will seem that much of life is without meaning.
 At times like these, small goals are helpful.
 Sometimes living moment by moment, or one day at a time, is the rule of thumb.
-As time passes, you may want to work on longer range goals to give yourself some structure and direction to your life.
+As time passes, you may want to work on longer-range goals to give yourself some structure and direction in your life.